 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact I. A AESTHETICS: Would the project: a.
-Have a substantial adverse effect on a scenic vista? $\sum$ Discussion: This project is not located on a scen nic vista. b.
-Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\square$ Discussion: the project is not located along a sta ate scenic high way. c.
+Have a substantial adverse effect on a scenic vista?
+Discussion: This project is not located on a scen nic vista. b.
+Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\square$ Discussion: the project is not located along a st ate scenic high way. c.
 Substantially degrade the existing visual character or quality of the site and its surroundings? $\sum$ Discussion: The project as proposed would be a such as Barney Schwartz Park. consistent with other development in the vicinity o f the site, d.
 Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
 Discussion: The tennis courts will be illuminate by the applicant and are shielded fixtures.
-Beca light source and effects of the light will be seen adjacent to the existing Barney Schwartz Park, appear to be significant. use of the heig from off-site. ht of the light poles The nature of the pr (approximately oject being a sp 25-feet) the orts facility, env As AGRICULTURE RESOURCES: In determini vironmental effects, lead agencies may refer to th sessment Model (1997) prepared by the Californi essing impacts on agriculture and farmland.
-Wou e California Ag a Dept. of Con gricultural Land Eva aluation and Site • a.
+Beca light source and effects of the light will be seen adjacent to the existing Barney Schwartz Park, appear to be significant. use of the heig from off-site. ht of the light poles The nature of the p (approximately roject being a sp 25-feet) the orts facility, env As AGRICULTURE RESOURCES: In determin- vironmental effects, lead agencies may refer to th sessment Model (1997) prepared by the Californi essing impacts on agriculture and farmland.
+Wou e California Ag ia Dept. of Con gricultural Land Eva aluation and Site 2 a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

-Discussion: The site is not considered prime far farmland that is considered prime, unique or ha ould not be a con version of b.
+Discussion: The site is not considered prime farmland, development of the site would not be a conversion of farmland that is considered prime, unique or have statewide importance.

+b.
 Conflict with existing zoning for agricultural use, or a Williamson Act contract?